Voting methods in deliberative assemblies: Repeated balloting

-Preferential voting
+Nonstandard rules

+Runoff and elimination rules

 Preferential voting allows members to vote on more than one proposal or candidate at a time, and to rank the various options in order of preference.

-Robert's Rules of Order states that preferential voting "affords less freedom of choice than repeated balloting, because it denies voters the opportunity of basing their second or lesser choices on the results of earlier ballots, and because the candidate or proposition in last place is automatically eliminated and may thus be prevented from becoming a compromise choice."
+Robert's Rules of Order recommends using ranked voting when it is not possible to use repeated ballots, but prefers repeated ballots over instant-runoff voting where possible because the latter "affords less freedom of choice than repeated balloting, because it denies voters the opportunity of basing their second or lesser choices on the results of earlier ballots, and because the candidate or proposition in last place is automatically eliminated and may thus be prevented from becoming a compromise choice".
 In any case, preferential voting can be used only if the bylaws specifically authorize it.
-Elimination of the candidate with fewest votes is a feature of instant runoff voting, but not of all preferential voting methods.
+It is worth noting that elimination of the candidate with fewest votes is a feature of instant-runoff voting, but not of most modern ranked voting methods (which, by the median voter theorem, will tend to elect compromise candidates in a single round of voting).

-Cumulative voting

-Cumulative voting allows members to cast more than one vote for a candidate.

-Regarding this method of voting, RONR states, "A minority group, by coordinating its effort in voting for only one candidate who is a member of the group, may be able to secure the election of that candidate as a minority member of the board.
-However, this method of voting, which permits a member to cast multiple votes for a single candidate, must be viewed with reservation since it violates the fundamental principle of parliamentary law that each member is entitled to one and only one vote on a question".

-Runoffs

-A runoff is when a second round of voting is held where the lowest vote-receiving candidates or all but two candidates are eliminated after the first round.

-RONR states, "The nominee receiving the lowest number of votes is never removed from the ballot unless the bylaws so require, or unless he withdraws – which, in the absence of such a bylaw, he is not obligated to do.
+RONR advises against any such voting rule, saying that "The nominee receiving the lowest number of votes is never removed from the ballot unless the bylaws so require, or unless he withdraws – which, in the absence of such a bylaw, he is not obligated to do.
 The nominee in lowest place may turn out to be a 'dark horse' on whom all factions may prefer to agree".
+In social choice, this procedure by which elimination rules tend to eliminate consensus candidates is called the center squeeze effect.

+Multiwinner voting

+RONR discusses cumulative voting, a procedure that allows electors to divide a single vote between multiple candidates into k parts; the case where k=1 is called single non-transferable vote.
+RONR notes that "A minority group, by coordinating its effort in voting for only one candidate who is a member of the group, may be able to secure the election of that candidate as a minority member of the board".
+Similar, but more proportional, rules include Thiele's method or Phragmen's rules.